jp1995/kappa-launcher/README.md

 ## Additional info

 I am not an actual programmer.
-This code is probably ugly, and could likely be written in a more clean, concise way.
+This code could likely be written in a more clean, concise way.
 I welcome suggestions and constructive criticism.

-i3 users (like me) can edit the launcher function to include some layout solution to further automatize the process.
+i3 users can edit the launcher function to include some layout solution to further automatize the process.
 For example:
 ```
 i3-msg "workspace number 3" &&
 exec layout_manager.sh TWITCH